 Chances are, if you have a large garden, you’ll have mice (and rats!)

-That said, here’s … ways you can control mice if you need to.
+That said, here are 11 ways you can control mice if you do want to.

 How to stop mice in the compost heap…

-If you don’t want to go down the mesh road, am alternative would be to source an enclosed compost bin made out of gnaw-proof materials, such as the Hot Bin or a compost tumbler.
+If you don’t want to go down the mesh road, an alternative would be to source an enclosed compost bin made out of gnaw-proof materials, such as a compost tumbler.

 2. Hose them out